ejparnell/pokemon-research-team/lessons/02_setup.md

 ## API Keys and Configuration

 Here's where things get a bit more serious.
-Our agents need to talk to external services, and that means we need some API keys.
+Our agents need to communicate with external services, and that requires us to obtain some API keys.

 ### OpenAI API Key (Required for Full Functionality)